YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

-# Your Waifu is SHIP's opinionated & extra-biased Unit Guide (LASAGNA LIGHT EDITION)
+# Your Waifu is SHIP's opinionated & extra-biased Unit Guide (BLAST FROM THE PAST EDITION)

 ## _VERY IMPORTANT OPENING NOTE_
 Be it because of the very generous gacha, dinctly not predatory monetisation, the shoot-em-up RPG gameplay or the ever-increasing unit roster, Azur Lane stands out among oceans of mobage for several reasons; the most relevant of which, in my opinion, is fostering a Pokémon-esque approach to compbuilding, where the player is encouraged and/or expected to use the units they like the most, rather than simply homing into the 'strongest' ones.